 Business development is the process of making a business better and bigger through initiatives and new ideas, creation of value for your organization or business.
 This includes increasing profitability and focusing on growth opportunities by building connections with strategic partners and making calculated business decisions.

-Find growth opportunities
+Find business growth opportunities

 A business needs to be able to grow steadily to be able to compete successfully against others.
 Business development will focus on pinpointing specific growth opportunities.